Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 *scope: vote*

-Cast a vote on a Submission or Comment.
+Cast a vote on a submission or comment.

-`dir` is the direction of the vote:
+The `dir` parameter is the direction of the vote:

 * `1`: upvote
 * `0`: un-vote